History of Poles in the United States: American Revolution

 After the Revolution, Americans who commented generally held positive views of the Polish people.
 Polish music such as mazurkas and krakowiaks were popular in the U.S. during the antebellum period.
-However, after the Civil War (1861–65) the image turned negative and Poles appeared as crude and uneducated people who were not good fits for America socially or culturally.
+However, after the Civil War (1861–65) the image turned negative and Poles were stereotyped as crude and uneducated people who were not good fits for America socially or culturally.